-Many of the units throughout the Graphic Design course engage working with real world projects and clients to give you a wider skill set.
-For example, the unit GRD338 Client Web Design Project requires you to build a custom themed WordPress Website for a real client.
+Many of the units throughout the Graphic Design course engage working with real-world projects and clients to give you a wider skill set.
+For example, the unit GRD338 Advanced Web Design Project requires you to build a custom themed WordPress Website.

-This unit gives you skills in, customizing content management systems, Agile and Waterfall project management methods, holistic web design and development and working as part of interdisciplinary team – just like the real world.
-The 2nd yr unit GRD202 Brand and Identity Design will require you to build an identity system for real not-for-profit client.
-Whilst, the unit GRD310 Information and Service Design, gives you skills in user experience design, co-design, information design and design thinking, where you will work through a client based problem that will require an innovative and holistic value proposition or service solution.
+This unit gives you skills in, customizing content management systems, Agile and Waterfall project management methods, holistic web design and development and working as part of an interdisciplinary team – just like the real world.
+The 2nd yr unit GRD202 Brand and Identity Design will require you to build an identity system for a real not-for-profit client.
+Whilst, the unit GRD310 Service Design, gives you skills in user experience design, co-design, information design and design thinking, where you will work through a client-based problem that will require an innovative and holistic value proposition or service solution.

 Graphic Design students also have access to real-world clients through MESH– a design and communications consultancy on campus.
 Students will work with MESH clients in units but also complete extra-curricular client design jobs as well.

-All of the lecturers in Graphic Design run their own design businesses so they are well aware of the real world requirements of graphic design graduates.
+All of the lecturers in Graphic Design run their own design businesses so they are well aware of the real-world requirements of graphic design graduates.
 We also recommend that students take on projects outside of class time.
-This might mean doing graphic design work for friends or family, or engage freelance projects from websites like freelancer.com.
-Doing extra freelance projects gives you experience whilst giving you the confidence to engage clients and build that all important portfolio.
+This might mean doing graphic design work for friends or family or engaging freelance projects from websites like freelancer.com.
+Doing extra freelance projects gives you experience whilst giving you the confidence to engage clients and build that all-important portfolio.

 Apply to study at Murdoch here